Quantum voting and violation of Arrow's Impossibility Theorem: Arrow's Impossibility Theorem

-$\rho_\soc$ has a larger support than each of the votes.
-By Definition~\ref{definition:Dictator}, no voter is a dictator.
-Yet $\mathcal{E}$ respects quantum transitivity, quantum unanimity, and QIIA, by Lemma~\ref{lemma:MajProperties} in Appendix~\ref{section:QMRLemma}.
-Hence $\mathcal{E}$ violates the Quantum Arrow Conjecture. \end{proof}
+$\rho_\soc$ has support on multiple subspaces, e.g., $\mathcal{G}^{a > b}$ and $\mathcal{G}^{b > a}$.
+No quantum voter preference $\rho_i$ has.
+No voter is a quantum dictator, by definition~\ref{definition:Dictator}.
+Yet $\mathcal{E}$ respects quantum transitivity, quantum unanimity, and QIIA, by Lemma~\ref{lemma:MajProperties}. $\EQMR$ satisfies the assumptions, but violates the conclusion, of the Quantum Arrow Conjecture.
+The conjecture is therefore false. \end{proof}

-One can understand as follows why our voting system violates the Arrow conjecture.
-First, consider the motivations for quantizing elections as in Sections~\ref{section:InitialDefns} and~\ref{section:Constitutions}.
-Given the successes of quantum game theory, an election that accommodates superposed and entangled preferences merits construction.
-To introduce superpositions and entanglement, one must define a quantum election in terms of a general quantum process: a preparation procedure, an evolution, and a measurement~\cite{NielsenC10}.
-One must translate the definitions of ``dictatorship,'' ``transitivity,'' etc. as faithfully as possible into properties of quantum systems.
-These quantum definitions combine with QMR and a cyclic profile into a violation of the Arrow conjecture.
+One can understand as follows why our scheme violates the Quantum Arrow Conjecture.
+The successes of quantum game theory motivate the generalization of voting to accommodate entangled and superposed preferences.
+To introduce entanglement and superpositions, one must formulate an election as a general quantum process---a preparation procedure, an evolution, and a measurement.
+Classical constitutional properties must be quantized faithfully.
+The quantum translations enable the Quantum Majority-Rule constitution to respect quantum transitivity and QIIA simultaneously.
+Classical majority-rule constitutions cannot respect transitivity and IIA simultaneously, due to cyclic votes.
+But QMR satisfies all the assumptions in the Quantum Arrow Conjecture.
+QMR, with a cyclic voter profile, violates the conjecture.

-Simpler disproofs exist, though the disproof above offers interpretational advantages.
-For instance, a quantum constitution $\mathcal{K}$ that outputs a superposition over all inputs violates the conjecture.
-But imposing $\mathcal{K}$ on society---choosing society's classical preference randomly---makes little economic sense.
-Also, disproving the conjecture with a quantum analog of classical majority rule, which does not violate Arrow's Theorem, demonstrates how quantum mechanics invalidates the theorem.
+Disproofs simpler than ours exist.
+Ours offers interpretational advantages, however.
+For instance, let $\mathcal{K}$ denote a quantum constitution that outputs a superposition over all inputs. $\mathcal{K}$ violates the conjecture.
+But imposing $\mathcal{K}$ on society---choosing society's classical preference totally randomly---makes little economic sense.
+Also, our disproof elucidates how quantization invalidates Arrow's idea.
+Classical majority rule fails to satisfy Arrow's postulates, due to cycles.
+Quantum Majority Rule is more resilient.
+Quantization elevates a classically inadequate disproof attempt to a quantum disproof.